Home U.S. Labor Laws Iowa Labor Laws

 2x MonthlyPay Frequency

-In Iowa, employees must be paid at least monthly, with a preference for semi-monthly paydays set at predetermined intervals.
-Payday should occur on the same day each month, ideally within 12 days following the end of the pay period.
+Iowa employers must pay workers at least monthly, with semi-monthly preferred.
+Payday must fall on the same date each period and within 12 days of the end of the pay period.

 Iowa does not allow subminimum wages for employees who are student workers, apprentices, or with disabilities.
 All these workers must be paid at least $7.25 per hour.